Story Update: May 6, 2020 at 8:30 am (PDT)

 - Issuing equity positions to the Treasury Department.

 United expects the total influx from the CARES Act to amount to $5 billion. $1.5 billion of the bailout will be in the form of a loan.
 The CARES Act does not preclude having employees from taking unpaid days off.
+Having knowledge about employment law is crucial for any employee to ensure they understand their rights, responsibilities, and protections within the workplace.

 Adjusting the Labor Force at United